AI Observability app

 1. Go to the Service Health tab.

-3. Distributed Tracing Distributed Tracing opens with your current filters and timeframe, showing you relevant GenAI information about the trace, like the provider, model, service/endpoint, and agent.
+3. Distributed Tracing Distributed Tracing opens with your current filters and timeframe, showing relevant GenAI information about the trace, such as the provider, model, service or endpoint, and agent.

 Monitor agent health and performance